-1. Stopped By The Police, Now What?
+1. Stopped By The Police On The Street, Now What?

-• Stay calm.
-It is not a good idea to run.
+- Try not to make any sudden movements or escalate the situation.
+It is not a good idea to run or to touch the officers.
 Speak carefully and clearly.
 Anything you say can be used against you in a court of law.

 a.
 Can the police arrest you for refusing to answer questions?